Google Play will let you manage in-app payments for your kids: Here's how to set it up

-(Pocket-lint) - Kids and in-app purchases have spawned thousands of headlines, tales of uncontrolled spending, or just inadvertently spending all the rent money on games.
+Kids and in-app purchases have spawned thousands of headlines, tales of uncontrolled spending, or just inadvertently spending all the rent money on games.

 Google's management of households is boosting its offering, allowing kids to make purchase requests, so a parent can approve and let their child spend that money online.